 4. ENVIRONMENTAL BENEFITS

-Faux beams are only made with as much material as you need.
+Rustic faux wood beams are only made with as much material as you need.
 For example, a beam running along the ceiling may only need three sides, while a beam running along the ceiling and one wall will only need two sides.

 This uses significantly less wood, while still giving you the beauty and character you want.
 When you choose reclaimed wood for your beams, you gain even more environmental benefits.

 Reclaimed wood is real wood that’s already had a former life and use.
 This means that new trees are not being harvested and wood is not being wasted to make your beams.
-In addition, reclaimed wood faux beams contain no plastics and do not give off VOCs the way that some faux wood beams made from vinyl will.
+In addition, reclaimed faux wood beams contain no plastics and do not give off VOCs the way that some faux wood beams made from vinyl will.

 Adding faux wood beams to your ceiling can have a lot of positive benefits on the looks and function of your space.
 With reclaimed wood, you can also get those benefits with less of an impact on the environment and with added character and interest from the wood itself.